-But NYC’s residential recycling rate is only 15% even though nearly 75% of our waste is recyclable.3
+NYC’s residential recycling rate hovers below 20% even though nearly 75% of our waste is recyclable.

-You can use anything, a paper bag, Tupperware, old yogurt containers, takeout containers, a plastic bag for transport, but please keep in mind plastic is not compostable.
+You can use almost anything!
+A paper bag, Tupperware, old yogurt containers, takeout containers, a or plastic bag for transport, (but please keep in mind plastic is not compostable).
 When buying compostable bags, look for the “ASTM D6400 specification”, and be sure to check ahead that your compost site accepts them.

 You may live or work in the zone for compost collection by bike from Reclaimed Organics.

 You can still compost by dropping your food scraps locally.

 If you’re in need of compostable bags, you can find a local retailer near you (including Whole Foods) that supplies them, or order them on Amazon!
 Look for the “ASTM D6400 specification” when buying compostable bags.